Klyetsk: World War II

-After the liberation of Klyetsk by the Red Army on 4 July 1944, the town resumed its status as a part of the Byelorussian SSR.
+After the recapture of Klyetsk by the Red Army on 4 July 1944, the town resumed its status as a part of the Byelorussian SSR.

+Recent history

 Since 1991, it has been a part of the independent Republic of Belarus.

 Coat of arms

 The coat of arms of the town of Klyetsk in Minsk Region, Belarus, was officially adopted in its current version in 1999.

 Symbolism

 The ducal crown symbolizes the special status Klieck had as the centre of the Duchy of Klieck which was in direct ownership of the Grand Dukes of Lithuania in the 14th and 15th century.

 The hunting horn symbolizes the Radzivil magnate family which owned Klieck since 1588.
 The horn is an element of the Radzivils' Traby coat of arms.